OVDEN13/NaninovelWeb/docs/api/index.md

 ## showUI

 #### Summary
-Makes a [managed UI](/guide/ui-customization.md) with the provided prefab name visible.
+Makes [UI elements](/guide/user-interface.md) with the specified prefab names visible.
+When no names are specified, will reveal the entire UI (in case it was hidden with [@hideUI]).

 #### Parameters